⚠️ This article is protected by copyright.

 If you haven’t booked your flight yet, use Google flights (or your preferred travel booking site) to price out an approximate cost.
 Note, one-way flights tend to on the expensive side so it’s sometimes better to book a return flight, even if it’s way out in the future.
 Then you already have your first visit home booked!

-2) Travel insurance – This is an entirely optional purchase of course, but if the pandemic taught us anything, we should always expect the unexpected.
+2) Travel insurance – This is an entirely optional purchase of course, but if the pandemic and 2022’s travel chaos taught us anything, we should always expect the unexpected.
 I’d highly recommend getting travel insurance to cover any unforeseen events, like your flight being cancelled or changed at the last minute, you getting ill or even injured, your luggage being lost, etc.

 We’ll leave it up to you to choose a travel insurance that’s right for you, but World Nomads tends to be popular and a company I’ve used myself.
 Whatever provider that you end up choosing, be sure to read the fine print of their policies and go with a company that covers coronavirus related events.